krisyotam/krisyotam/README.md

 [**Contact Me**](https://krispuremath.vercel.app/pages/html/contact.html)

-_Current Date:_ January 07, 2025, 10:13 PM CST
+_Current Date:_ January 07, 2025, 10:24 PM CST

-> "When one door of happiness closes, another opens; but often we look so long at the closed door that we do not see the one which has been opened for us."
+> "A wise man can learn more from a foolish question than a fool can learn from a wise answer."
+> — Bruce Lee
 > — Helen Keller
 > — Bernard Shaw
 > — A. Powell Davies